 .

-Something to be kept in mind about counterfeits, no matter how crude it is they really only have to work once.
-The tokens were often poorly made so as to be easily identified and separated from authentic tokens buy the booth attendant before recirculated in conjunction with the daily operations of the token booth.
+Something to be kept in mind about counterfeits, no matter how crude or well executed they were, they really only have to work.
+Some of the tokens were so crude and poorly made they were easily identified and separated from authentic tokens by the booth attendant and prevented from recirculation, in conjunction with the daily operations of the token booth.

-So, for the sake of thoroughness, the following are examples of NYCTA token counterfeits.
+So, for the sake of thoroughness, the following are examples of NYCTA token counterfeits and slugs.

 on display at and courtesy of the New York City Transit Museum